Skip to main content

 Camille and Dirk Paulsen's Garden in Puyallup

 I've now been to Puyallup but I still don't think I can pronounce it.
 This was the last day of our trip and as we headed south, there were still gardens to see.
 This was the last private garden we visited.
-It is the spectacular garden of Camille and Dirk Paulsen.
+It is the garden of Camille and Dirk Paulsen.

 The description from our itinerary-